Local rigid cohomology of singular points: Introduction and statement of results

 \subsection{Conventions and notations}

-Throughout this paper, $K$ denotes a field of characteristic zero, complete w.r.t.\ a discrete valuation, with valuation ring $\mathcal{V}$ and perfect residue field $k$ of characteristic $p > 0$.
+Throughout this paper $K$ denotes a field of characteristic zero, complete w.r.t.\ a discrete valuation, with valuation ring $\mathcal{V}$ and perfect residue field $k$ of characteristic $p > 0$.
+We also assume that the Frobenius map $x \mapsto x^{p^r}$ on $k$ admits an isometric lift $\sigma \colon K \rightarrow K$.
+We fix such a lift throughout the remainder of this paper.

-Any scheme $X$ will be assumed to be reduced, of finite type over $k$ and separated over $k$.
-Every morphism of schemes will be assumed to be a $k$-morphism.
-Every closed subset $Z \subset X$ will be equipped with the reduced subscheme structure.
-In our setting, a singular point $x \in X$ is called \emph{isolated} if the singular locus $X_{sing}$ is zero-dimensional at $x$.
+Every scheme $X$ will be assumed to be defined over $k$.
+We will tacitly assume all $k$-schemes to be reduced, of finite type and separated.
+Morphisms between $k$-schemes are assumed to be defined over $k$.
+Every closed subset $C \subset X$ will be equipped with the reduced subscheme structure.

 Every formal scheme $P$ will be assumed to be separated and topologically of finite type over $\mathcal{V}$.
 For such a $P$ we may consider the generic fiber $P_K$, which is a quasi-compact separated rigid analytic space over $K$.
+See \cite{nicaise} for details.

 Recall that a \emph{frame} is a series of immersions $(X \subset Y \subset P)$ where $X$ and $Y$ are schemes over $k$ and $P$ is a formal scheme over $\mathcal{V}$.
 The immersion $X \subset Y$ is required to be open and $Y \subset P$ is assumed to be a closed immersion of $Y$ into the closed fiber of $P$.
 We let $S$ denote the frame $(\Spec k \subset \Spec k \subset \Spf \mathcal{V})$.
 In this way, any frame $(X \subset Y \subset P)$ is a frame over $S$.
 Every morphism of frames will be assumed to be an $S$-morphism.
 A scheme $X$ is called \emph{realizable} if there exists a frame $(X \subset Y \subset P)$ with $Y$ proper and $P$ smooth in a neighbourhood of $X$.
 All quasi-projective schemes are obviously realizable.
 It is easy to show that for any morphism of realizable schemes $f \colon X' \rightarrow X$ there exists a morphism of frames